 Wolcott Falls

 This waterfall is equally impressive in the wintertime and well worth the visit.
-Word of warning: If the parking lot has not been plowed, park somewhere close by but not in the parking lot.
+Word of warning: If the parking lot has not been plowed, park somewhere nearby but not in the parking lot.
 It is not easy to get out of when it is full of snow.
 In fact, without 4-wheel drive, it’s almost impossible.

 Barnes Creek Falls